 The MVCh-62M is the most common minimum metal fuze threaded at 85mm for the TM-62, TM-72 and TM-80 series of mines.
 The casing is made of bakelite/plastic.
 The fuze contains a clockwork arming mechanism.
 Removal of the safety clip and depression of the green arming button initiates the arming delay.
-The clockwork mechanism retards the detonator from aligning with the striker.
+The clockwork mechanism brings the detonator into line with the striker.
 The fuze is designed to operate when approximately 200 kg is applied to the pressure plate.